Sports, Houston Texans

 Houston Texans Eye Patriots Matchup Amid ESPN 'Curse' Buzz

-The rankings come at a time when expectations in Houston remain sky‑high.
-Quarterback C.J.
+Expectations in Houston remain sky-high.
 Stroud enters the season with the confidence of a seasoned leader.
-Coach DeMeco Ryans continues building a roster that has embraced both swagger and discipline.
+Ryans continues building a roster that has embraced both swagger and discipline.
 Last season's surge turned the Texans into one of the most closely watched teams in the league, and that national attention will only grow as Week 1 approaches.

 Why Fans Are Talking About the "Curse"

-The idea of an ESPN curse started as a lighthearted fan theory—teams hyped too early, some argue, tend to stumble.
-It's not backed by data, but the internet loves patterns, even accidental ones.
-This week, that conversation centered on Houston after ESPN's analysts placed the Texans in a top‑tier grouping ahead of the season.
+The idea of an ESPN curse started as a lighthearted fan theory: teams hyped too early, some argue, tend to stumble.
+It is not backed by data, but the internet loves patterns, even accidental ones.
+This week, that conversation centered on Houston after ESPN's analysts placed the Texans in a top-tier grouping ahead of the season.

 Some Texans fans shrugged it off.
 Others joked nervously on social media.
 A few pointed out that being ranked among the best is a sign of progress, not a bad omen.
 Whether the "curse" is real or not, the attention underscores how dramatically the Texans have shifted from underdogs to contenders in a short span.